 Glucose and Low Blood Sugar

-Diabetics are at greater risk to experience hypoglycemia, so it's important to understand its signs and how to treat it.
+People with diabetes are at greater risk to experience hypoglycemia, so it's important to understand its signs and how to treat it.
 Shakiness, sweating, hunger, headaches, weakness, rapid heartbeat and confusion are all indicators of hypoglycemia.
-If you're diabetic and experiencing these symptoms, check your blood sugar.
+If you have diabetes and experience these symptoms, check your blood sugar.
 According to the American Diabetes Association, people with diabetes need to treat low blood sugar by consuming glucose in the form of a gel or food, as directed by a doctor.
 After blood sugar returns to normal, eat a small snack with some protein if your next meal is more than an hour away.

 - Discovering Nutrition